massalabs/massa-standards/wallet/file-format.md

 > _NOTE:_ The nonce, used as initialization vector, must have a size of 96 bits (12 bytes) as recommended in Special Publication 800-38D.

+##### Authentication tag

-> _NOTE:_ The authentication tag is appended to the end of the ciphertext.
+The authentication tag is appended to the end of the ciphertext.

+The size of the authentication tag is 16 bytes (128 bits).

 ### Serialization